kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 "OK.
 What else?"

 As we talked, the shadows in the room become elongated and formless.
-She was as fearless in conversation as she was in lecture.
-On the receiving end of that fearlessness I felt exposed, like a child with a hand in the cookie jar when the light is suddenly flipped on.
-She told me about her travels in the past.
-She told me about her research in the present.
-I told her about my concerns for the future.
+She told me about her travels and her research.
+I talked about my concerns for the future.

-Her parting advice still comes to my mind whenever I'm unsure of myself, as was the case my night in San Bernardino.

-“Try it.
-Go away for a while.”
+She tells me to try going away for a while.

 ![Night lights]({{site.baseurl}}/assets/img/hitching/night.png)